-2.4.2 MODBUS/TCP Access Security
+2.5.2 MODBUS/TCP Access Security

-If an F-series PLC is to be accessible only on the local area network, then the direct connections offered by MODBUS/TCP provide simplicity without time-consuming login sequences.
-However, if the MODBUS/TCP port is to be exposed to the public Internet, then you ought to consider the security issues associated with MODBUS/TCP connections.
+If a EZWire1616 is to be accessible only on the local area network, then the direct connections offered by MODBUS/TCP provide simplicity without time-consuming login sequences.
+As such Modbus/TCP protocol is itself inherently insecure and not meant to be exposed directly to the Internet where malicious attacker can take control of the equipment.